fizal619/newscraper-pwa/readme.md

 #### Deploying

   - Run `npm run build` in the `frontend-src` folder, this will spit out the production frontend in `dist` either for the python app to serve, or for you to serve on static hosting.
+  - Heroku friendly with that dank Procfile!
+  - Remember to restrict your origins so people like me don't use your site's api for their own malicious purposes.( ͡° ͜ʖ ͡°)

 ## TODO